Houston Probate Lawyer & Estate Administration Attorney

 Houston Probate Lawyer

-We have the one of the experienced Probate Attorneys in Houston, Texas, who advises and takes action for people in a wide range of trust and probate estate administration situations:
+We have one of the most experienced Houston probate lawyers in Houston who advise and act on behalf of clients in a wide range of trust and probate estate administration situations:

 - Uncontested probate of a will

-- Representing individuals living outside Texas in probate administration within Texas
+- Representing individuals living outside Texas in probate administration within the state

-- Assisting parties in their own estate planning needs, drawing up wills and creating effective trusts
+- Assisting parties with estate planning needs, including drafting wills and creating effective trusts

 Probate Scenarios with and Without Will